DevWizza/Movies/README.md

 4) For great performance when loading images: [FFImageLoading](https://github.com/luberda-molinet/FFImageLoading)
 5) For cool INotifyPropertyChanged implementation: [Fody/PropertyChanged](https://github.com/Fody/PropertyChanged)
 6) For reading the local json file in the PCL solution: [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json)

-## Tutorials

-I will cover the details of how it was done on my [personal blog](www.intern.life) so stay tuned! 🕺

 ## Preview